GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 ## Modifying System Prompts

-It is well known that system prompts significantly impact model performance.
-Although the system prompts in the project have been carefully refined, they may not be suitable for your task.
-If you find that the model's performance is unsatisfactory, you can modify the system prompts to constrain the model.
+It's well known that system prompts significantly impact model performance.
+While the system prompts in the project have been carefully refined, they may not be suitable for your task.
+If you find that your model's performance is unsatisfactory, you can modify the system prompts to constrain the model.
 Modify the `create_system_prompt` function in the file `scripts/llm_utils.py`:

 ```py
 def create_system_prompt(tools_config):